maxitg/SetReplace/README.md

 ### HypergraphUnifications

-When considering how many matches could potentially exist to a given set of rule inputs, it is often useful to see all possible ways hypergraphs can overlap. `HypergraphUnifications` constructs all possible hypergraphs containing both subgraphs matching the specified arguments.
-The argument-hypergraphs must overlap by at least a single edge.
-The vertices are identified to the least extent possible, but some identification are made if necessary.
+When considering how many matches could potentially exist to a given set of rule inputs, it is often useful to see all possible ways hypergraphs can overlap. `HypergraphUnifications` constructs all possible hypergraphs that contain both subgraphs matching the specified arguments.
+The argument-hypergraphs must overlap by at least a single edge. `HypergraphUnifications` identifies vertices to the least extent possible, but it makes some identifications if necessary.

 The output format is a list of triples `{unified hypergraph, first argument edge matches, second argument edge matches}`, where the last two elements are associations mapping the edge indices in the input hypergraphs to the edge indices in the unified hypergraph.